Evanesco-Labs/miner/README.md

 ## Miner Specifics

-To start mining, you need a key file as the miner account.

-Please note that there are two different addresses for mining, miner address and coinbase address.
-**Miner Address** is used to determine the challenge block of each round and sign the submitted work.
-**Coinbase Address** is used to receive mining rewards.
-If **Coinbase Address** is not set with command line parameters or in config file, it will be the same as **Miner Address** by default.

-**Mining rewards will be sent to Coinbase Address, NOT Miner address!**

-### Download ZKP Prove Key
+### ZKP Prove Key
 ZKP Prove Key: [Download Link](https://ipfs.io/ipfs/QmNpJg4jDFE4LMNvZUzysZ2Ghvo4UJFcsjguYcx4dTfwKx)

 Before starting to mine, you also need to download a ZKP prove key.
-This is a unique ZKP prove key, and miner have to load this ZKP prove key to start GPow working.
+This is a unique ZKP prove key containing ZKP CRS parameters.
+Miner have to load this ZKP prove key to start GPow work.

 ### Parameters and Configs